 Written answers must be in essay form, be complete and concise, and include references to the work of key authors in these areas.
 The exam should be typed in 12-point font, double spaced with 1-inch margins on all sides.
-The page limit is 12 pages of text per question / answer.
+The page limit is a total of 25 pages.
 References should be included, using APA format.
 References are not included in the page limits.

 Time limits and page limits are strictly enforced; answers that exceed the page or time limits will be disqualified and the exam will be graded as "Fail."
-Students will then have to reregister and retake the comprehensive examination the next time it is offered.
+Students will then have to re-register and retake the comprehensive examination the next time it is offered.